somewhatabstract/checksync/CONTRIBUTING.md

 ## 📦 Build And Publish

-Anyone can create a local build of the distributed code by running `yarn build`.
+Anyone can create a local build of the distributed code by running `pnpm build`.

 Running the build will execute tests first.